Now accepting new members for the summer session! See below for more info on how to sign up.

 What will I get?

 Each week you’ll receive a bag of whatever we’re currently growing at the farm.
 This will usually be an assortment of 3-4 different veggies.
-You can expect to receive a lot of greens– lettuce, kale, salad mixes, Asian greens, and more.
-We’ll also include herbs and fruiting crops (such as cucumbers or peppers, for example) as they’re available.
+You can expect to receive a lot of greens– bok choy, lettuce, kale, salad mixes, Asian greens, etc. We’ll also include herbs and fruiting crops (such as cucumbers or peppers, for example) as they’re available.
 The value of each share will vary throughout the session depending on availability; some weeks may be lighter than others, but that means you can expect extra bounty in weeks to come!

 The majority of produce will come from our greenhouse right here in Brunswick.
 We may occasionally feature items from our partners at Kaskolos Sea Vegetables, an aquaponics farm located on the Gorham campus of the University of Southern Maine.